⚖️Proportion Solver

 What is cross multiplication?

-Cross multiplication is the technique of multiplying each numerator by the opposite denominator in a proportion.
-For a/b = c/d, you compute a x d and b x c.
-These two products must be equal for the proportion to hold.
-The method works because multiplying both sides of the proportion by (b x d) cancels the denominators, converting the equation into simple multiplication.
+Cross multiplication multiplies each numerator by the opposite denominator in a proportion.
+For a/b = c/d, you compute a × d and b × c.
+These products must be equal for the proportion to hold.
+It works because multiplying both sides of the equation by (b × d) cancels the denominators, leaving a simple multiplication equation with one unknown.

 What is the difference between a ratio and a proportion?